 To have the best experience of our site, we recommend that you take advantage of all opportunities to increase accessibility and customization that are available.
 The following two tips should help you:

 - On most browsers, try holding down the Ctrl key and scrolling the mouse wheel (if you have one), or hold down the Ctrl key and at the same time, push the – or + key.

-- In Firefox and Internet Explorer, click the “View” menu, then select “Zoom” and then choose the whether you would like to increase the size (zoom in) or decrease the size (zoom out).
+- In Firefox and Internet Explorer, click the “View” menu, then select “Zoom” and then choose whether.

 - In Google Chrome, click the customize button (spanner icon), then select the plus or minus buttons to zoom.

 To change the color contrast on your entire computer:

 - For Windows computers, click “Start”, then “Control Panel”.
 Select the “Accessibility Options” icon, select the “Display” tab and select the “Use High Contrast” check box.
 Select the “Settings” button to browse different color contrast options.

 - For Apple Macs, select “System Preferences”, then “Universal Access”.
 Select the “Seeing” tab and adjust the “Display” section.